Why (or when) someone would need this service?

 How does the process work?

 Once the particular type of Lasting Power of Attorney has been decided upon, clients are invited to attend a meeting with us at our offices in order to complete the form.
-In order to assist with the information gathering process, the two forms can be downloaded via the following link.

 How long does it take?